 Super Microscope for Curious Minds

-It’s suitable for children ages 13 and up.
-Included is a complete experiment to track a brine shrimp’s life cycle!
-It also comes with 10 specimen slides, and 10 empty slides, plus LED lights and other accessories.
+This microscope is suitable for children ages 13 and up.
+The kit includes instructions and supplies for a complete experiment to track a brine shrimp’s life cycle.
+It also comes with 10 specimen slides, 10 empty slides, LED lights, and other accessories.

 Best Kit for Engineering Interests

-If your teenager is into engineering, then listen up.
-This set, from Thames & Kosmos, provides 22 different building options.
-They can construct a robotic arm, hydraulic lift, a selfie stick, and a camera mount.
+If your teenager is into engineering, you’ll want to check out this unique product.
+The Thames & Kosmos Big Engineering Makerspace provides 22 different building options.
+Your teen can construct a robotic arm, hydraulic lift, selfie stick, and camera mount.

 Every construction is fully functional.
-While it states it’s suitable for eight years and up, with the detailed and numerous options this item provides, we reckon the teens will get more out of it without your intervention.
+While the packaging states this science kit is best for kids 8 years and up, with the detailed and numerous options the set provides, teens will get more out of it.

 Benefits of Science Experiments for Kids